 How I Make My Linoprints

 Have you ever wondered how linoprints are made?
-I am sometimes asked whether my linoprints are original artworks, as the word “print” often suggests something mass produced, so I thought I would take you through the process of how each one is made.
+I am sometimes asked whether my linoprints are original artworks, as the word “print” often suggests something mass produced, so I thought I would take you through the traditional process of how each one is created.

 Each print begins with drawings in my sketch book.
 I will make lots of small sketches trying to decide what it is I want to say about a particular bird, or plant, whether it is the hunched form of a waiting heron, or a blackbird snaffling the last of the brambles from a hedge.
 It is really important to me that I know the bird well, their manner and habits and quirks, and while I use my photographs for reference purposes, it is observation and drawing that is most important.